agi-merge/waggle-dance/README.md

 - Local LLMs / removing strict dependence on OpenAI
 - Tree of thought and other execution methods
 - Desktop and mobile apps
+- Migrate to from Next.js Pages structure to App structure
 - Consider removing langchain
 - Improved architecture for running agents
 - More tools